 Testicular cancer can also cause other symptoms, including:

-Some men find it embarrassing to talk about these sorts of symptoms, but if any of the above apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.
-Most testicular lumps are not cancerous, but it is important you have any abnormality checked as treatment for testicular cancer is much more effective when started earlier.
+Some men find it embarrassing to talk about these sorts of symptoms, but if any of the above apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor, as your chances of recovery are much higher if your cancer is diagnosed early.
+Alternatively you can book an appointment with one of our specialists by completing this form online or by calling 020 8247 3351.

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 It is important that patients receive a swift and accurate diagnosis, so that treatment can begin as soon as possible for the best chance of a full recovery.
 Diagnostic tests for testicular cancer include:

-At CCL, patients with testicular cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with testicular cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.

 Treatment options include:

-Even if your testicular cancer has been completely cured, there is a risk that it will return.
-Around 25-30% of men experience a return of testicular cancer, usually within the first two years after their treatment has finished*.
+Around 25-30% of men experience a return of testicular cancer, usually within the first two years after their treatment has finished.
 Because of this risk, you will need regular tests to check if the cancer has returned.
-These include:

 Treatment for testicular cancer usually leads to the removal of one or both testicles.
 We understand that this can be very distressing and potentially frustrating, so at CCL we have specialist therapists on hand to help you cope with the changes you might experience after treatment.